Sitefinity/Telerik.Sitefinity.Samples.QuantumMobileApp/README.md

     authToken: 'appauth ' + decApiKey
 });
 ```
-The app will be working without setting up the Digital Experience Clound but there will be no tracking or personalization of content.
+The app will work without setting up the Digital Experience Clound but there will be no tracking or personalization of content.
 If using android emulator authenticating against localhost requires you to use your machine's IP address NOT the adroind emlulator local address '10.0.2.2'

 ## Other areas of interest
 This covers other potential area you can extend customize or reuse in this app.